FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-3_Working-with-TSVs.md

 This exercise focuses on creating a program that accepts a list of column-names as command-line arguments, reads a TSV-file from STDIN, extracts the columns whose header-names match the argument list, and writes those columns to STDOUT.
 (For example, suppose that we have a TSV-file that has 15 columns, but we only care about the data contained in 3 of these columns.)

-You will be going through the normal development process of a programmer, which is similar to the process of a writer, namely, Outline, Draft, Edit, Review, and then Publish.
-We will start with a description of the program, express that description as "Pseudo-code", Create the program, Debug for errors, Test output quality, and then Publish.
+You will be going through the normal development process of a programmer, which is similar to the process of a writer: *outline*, *draft*, *edit*, *review*, and then *publish*.
+We will start with a description of the program, express that description as "Pseudo-code", *create* the program, *debug* for errors, *test* output quality, and then *publish*.
 See if you can tell which step you are in as you do the exercise.

 ## Materials: